Local9/AngularBDD-serenityJS/README.md

 ## Running end-to-end tests with Karma

 Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you have started the API server running `npm run api` in another console window if you are not passThrough tests.
+This will compile the steps for cucumber and run the end to end tests, make sure that before running the tests make sure you have started the API server running `npm run api` in another console window if you are not running tests against a test API.

+**WORK IN PROGRESS**
 ## Running BDD end-to-end tests with Cucumber and Serenity

 Run `npm run bdd` to execute the end-to-end tests via [CucumberJS](https://github.com/cucumber/cucumber-js) and [SerenityJS](http://serenity-js.org/).